Bayer-Group/cordova-plugin-pingoauth/README.md

 This logsout the user and deletes all his login data from his phone, thus enforcing re-login.
 Please use this with caution

+#Conclusion
+This has been written to eliminate adding a lot of redundant code in cordova based applications.
+If you come across any issues using this or have any good ideas, Please feel free to add it as an issue.